dcptcon/sms-backup-plus/README.md

 Rather than including the log in the text of your issue description, please use the "attach image" feature to attach your logfile _as text_ to your issue.
 Alternatively, create a [gist](https://gist.github.com) and link to it from your issue description.

-It might also be worth to install the [current beta version](#beta) of SMS Backup+ to see if the bug is also present in the development version.

 #### <a id="faq-general-can-you-add-feature-x">Can you add feature X?</a>